diodiogod/AI-SubContext/README.md

 - Settings are stored in browser local storage for convenience.
 - Jobs are persisted to `data/jobs.json`, and unfinished translation jobs are restored as paused on startup.
 - Review imports detect and ignore AI SubContext's own branded footer subtitle automatically.

+- AI SubContext was developed with inspiration from Bazarr workflows and [LavX/ai-subtitle-translator](https://github.com/LavX/ai-subtitle-translator).